 Handle, Ergonomics, and Pocket Clip

-I recommend purchasing the Boker Tech Tool at Amazon and BladeHQ.
-Please consider that purchasing anything through any of the links on this website helps support BladeReviews.com, and keeps the site going.
+I recommend purchasing the Paramilitary 2 at Amazon or BladeHQ.
+Purchasing anything through any of the links on this site helps support BladeReviews, and keep this review train running.
 As always, any and all support is greatly appreciated.
-Thank you very much.